dehezhang2/Point_Based_NeRF_Editing/README.md

 # Digital_Human_NeRF_Editing
 This is a repository containing the code of the course project of digital human.
-Our topic is NeRF editing based on point deformation
+Our topic is NeRF editing based on point deformation.

+## Install Environment
+### requirement: (on autodl)
+- Mirror: Python 3.8 (ubuntu20.04) Cuda 11.8
+- Install environment
+    ```
+    bash requirement.sh
+    ```

 ## Run Deformation